Dust collapse and bounce in spherically symmetric quantum-inspired gravity models: Collapse and bounce

 \subsection{Graphical and numerical results}

-In this section, we graphically present the density, mass, and bounce results for the previously discuss example metrics.
+In this section, we graphically present the density, mass, and bounce results for the previously discussed example metrics.

 Figure~\ref{fig:density}~(left) shows the density versus areal radius inside the outer shell.
 The Schwarzschild density is homogeneous while the quantum-inspired densities decrease from the dust boundary until they reach zero at the minimum radius.
 Figure~\ref{fig:density}~(right) shows the effective mass versus areal radius inside the outer shell.
 All the effecive masses decrease from $M$ at the outer shell to zero at the minimum radius.

 Figure~\ref{fig:fig} (left) shows the collapse of the outer shell of dust for the example metrics.
 The parameters for each quantum-inspired model have been chosen to give a minimum radius of $L_0 = 0.5$.
 We see that the Schwarzschild case is discontinuous at $t = 0$.
 Figure~\ref{fig:fig} (right) shows the location of the outer boundary of dust and apparent horizons for three representative metrics.
 The shaded areas are trapped surfaces.
 We note the two horizons in the $\bar{\mu}$-loop black hole.